SSE broadband features and review

 If you don’t use SSE for energy it’s still good value (especially the entry level fibre optic deal) but only for the first year as the price increases by £9 after 12 months - make a note of the contract end date and be prepared to switch.

 SSE’s offering of rolling monthly (aka no contract) broadband deals is fairly unusual.
-Monthly contracts are perfect if you’re not certain of your long-term living arrangements, or you would just prefer not to be locked into a lengthy agreement.
+Monthly contracts are perfect if you’re not certain of your long-term living arrangements (so ideal for student broadband), or you would just prefer not to be locked into a lengthy agreement.

 The traffic management policy could be controversial.
 It will help to give a consistent performance, but also slower speeds for affected tasks like peer-to-peer file sharing.
 This won’t be an issue for everyone, but if it is you’ll find there's no shortage of providers which offer completely unrestricted connections without any traffic management.